pablopunk/fresh-install/readme.md

 # Mac Fresh Installation

-> Essential tools and apps you are to lazy to install
+> Essential tools and apps you are too lazy to install

 Don't like to recover your sysmtem from a backup?
 With this tool you can install a fresh copy of macOS any day and still